Colonna family: Early modern period

 Vittoria Colonna became famous in the sixteenth century as a poet and a figure in literate circles.

 In 1627 Anna Colonna, daughter of Filippo I Colonna, married Taddeo Barberini of the family Barberini; nephew of Pope Urban VIII.

 In 1728, the Carbognano branch (Colonna di Sciarra) of the Colonna family added the name Barberini to its family name when Giulio Cesare Colonna di Sciarra married Cornelia Barberini, daughter of the last male Barberini to hold the name and granddaughter of Maffeo Barberini (son of Taddeo Barberini).

 Current status

-The Colonna family have been Prince Assistants to the Papal Throne since 1710, though their papal princely title only dates from 1854.
+The Colonna family were Prince Assistants to the Papal Throne.

-The family residence in Rome, the Palazzo Colonna, is open to the public every Saturday morning.
+The family residence in Rome, the Palazzo Colonna, is open to the public every Friday and Saturday morning.

 The main 'Colonna di Paliano' line is represented today by Prince Marcantonio Colonna di Paliano, Prince and Duke of Paliano (b.
 1948), whose heir is Don Giovanni Andrea Colonna di Paliano (b.
 1975), and by Don Prospero Colonna di Paliano, Prince of Avella (b.
 1956), whose heir is Don Filippo Colonna di Paliano (b.
 1995).